pmean/build-website/text/05/Moments.md

 ![Moments01.gif not found.](../../../web/images/05/Moments01.png)

-The expected value of X, E\[X\], is computed as
+The expected value of X, E[X], is computed as

 ![Moments02.gif not found.](../../../web/images/05/Moments02.png)

 This calculation can be easily generalized to more complicated situations.
-Suppose that a rich uncle plans to give you \$2,000 for each child in your family, with a bonus of \$500 for each girl.
+Suppose that a rich uncle plans to give you $2,000 for each child in your family, with a bonus of $500 for each girl.
 The formula for the bonus is

 ![Moments03.gif not found.](../../../web/images/05/Moments03.png)